 How to Sew Piping — Part 6

-Welcome to the Learning to Sew Series!
+Welcome to the Sailrite® Learning to Sew Series!
 This is a seven-part video series designed to teach you the basics of sewing.
-From how to set up your machine and create a stitch to how to sew piping and make a pillow, you'll learn everything you need to know to become an expert sewer.
+From how to set up your machine and create a stitch to how to sew a zipper and add piping, you'll learn everything you need to know to become an expert sewer.
 In this video, we'll teach you how to sew piping onto fabric.
 Let's get started!

 In this sixth installment of the Learning to Sew Series we’re going to learn how to install piping.
 Piping adds a crisp, finished look to the edges of pillows and cushions.
 Not every project uses piping, but this is still a valuable sewing technique worth learning.

-In our video we're installing premade piping, but you can also make your own piping using welting cord and your upholstery fabric of choice.
-Learn how in our "How to Make & Install Bias Piping" post (#200665XHT).
+In our video tutorial, we're installing premade piping.
+You can make your own piping using welting cord and your upholstery fabric of choice.
+This is useful for creating piping that matches or complements your cushion fabric.
+Learn how to make custom piping in our blog “How to Make Upholstery Piping” (#300640XHT).
 If you do sew your own piping, you'll need to cut relief notches at the corners in order for the piping to bend and take the corner curves.
 We explain in the video how this is done.

-We're sewing piping with the Ultrafeed® LSZ-1 Sewing Machine.
-The Ultrafeed Sewing Machine has a cording foot built in.
+We're sewing piping with the Ultrafeed® LSZ Sewing Machine.
+The Ultrafeed Sewing Machine has a cording foot built-in.
 What that means is that the standard presser foot that comes with the machine has a tunnel to accommodate sewing piping.
 If you are sewing on a different sewing machine, you need to verify if your presser foot has a cording foot or if you need to order a specialty foot for sewing piping.